All Products

 Important

-• The issue that the nginx.ingress.kubernetes.io/canary-weight-total annotation does not take effect is fixed.
+• Fixed an issue where the nginx.ingress.kubernetes.io/canary-weight-total annotation did not take effect.

 March 2023